-Oral cleaning: Routine cleanings at your dentist's office remove plaque and tartar from the teeth and root surfaces that can build up over time and help prevent gum disease development.
+Oral cleaning: Routine cleanings at your dentist's office remove plaque and tartar from the teeth and root surfaces that can build up over time and help prevent gum disease.

 Scaling and root planing: When plaque and tartar buildup beneath the gum line, it can cause the gums to swell and separate from the teeth, causing pockets to form.
 When this happens, scaling and root planning are required to remove the buildup.
-Scaling and root planning is a deep cleaning process where plaque and tartar are scraped away from below the gum line using an ultrasonic scaling appliance.
+Scaling and root planning is a deep cleaning process where plaque and tartar are scraped away from below the gum line.
 This is in a non-surgical procedure done under a local anesthetic, and rough spots on the tooth root are made smooth (planing).
-Planing eliminates bacteria and provides a clean surface for the gums to reattach to the teeth.
+Planing eliminates plaque and tartar and provides a clean surface for the gums to reattach to the teeth.
 While this treatment is effective in reduceing active bacteria, it does not eliminate the bacteria in your mouth.

 Medication: Medication such as Arestin is used near the decayed tissues and in the deep gum pockets to limit the infection's spread.

 Gum graft: In cases of gum recession, grafting healthy gum tissue to the receded area can help restore and thicken the gums.
 This is done by transplanting healthy tissues from a different part of the mouth to the areas of recession.
 After the healing period, the newly grafted tissues will integrate with the existing tissue.

 Guided tissue regeneration: In severe cases of periodontitis, the bone surrounding the teeth can be destroyed and may need to be regenerated.
 To do this, a surgical procedure is used to open or "flap" the gums and expose the damaged bone underneath.
 After cleaning the affected area of bacteria, a bone graft and protective membrane are placed between the gum tissue and bone.
 This creates a framework for your body to regenerate healthy bone.